edgars133/Pyramid/README.md

 ### Datasets used

-The model uses sceneflow dataset which concists of 3 subsets - 'Driving', 'Flying 3Dthings' and 'Monkaa'.
+The model uses SceneFlow dataset which concists of 3 subsets - 'Driving', 'Flying 3Dthings' and 'Monkaa'.
 The model which is pretrained on sceneflow dataset was used to measure the end-point-error.
 Afterwards the model was finetuned on KITTI dataset and results were compared.

 We tried to reproduce the results of end-point-error by evaluating the pretrained model on sample 'Monkaa' dataset and 'Driving' dataset separately.
 Afterwards, ablation study was performed to see what are the consequences of finetuning the pretrained model.